Polynesian tattoo symbol: flowers

 Fijian tattoos often include flowers in several forms, and they are a predominant element in prints and decorated fabrics all over Polynesia.

-The following design, often regarded as a flower, is actually a combination of cross-flying birds (manulua: "two birds"), which represents the union of two families and the prosperity that comes from this union.
+However, note that the following design, often regarded as a flower, is actually a combination of cross-flying birds (manulua: "two birds"), which represents the union of two families and the prosperity that comes from this union.

 Samoan tattoo manulua symbol